Change (Progress) Documentation

 are formatted in a way that is easy to read;

-emphasize text (e.g., abnormal results or observations) consistently; and
+emphasize text over tables (e.g., abnormal results or observations) consistently; and

 are efficient and digestible.

-Where documentation by exception is appropriate, summarize lack of change with indicators like “no adverse change” or “within normal limits”.
+Where documentation by exception is appropriate, indicate lack of change with indicators like “no adverse change” or “within normal limits”.